ConservationMetrics/superset-deployment/README.md

 This repo roughly follows [how superset's own code base gets you started with Docker](https://github.com/apache/superset/tree/master/docker#production), but removes a lot of the distraction around local development, which is the focus of superset's documentation.

-The docker image we'll build in this repo lets you inject configuration settings from environment variables.
-It does this in the script `docker/pythonpath/superset_config.py`, which is added to the image's `PYTHONPATH`.
+The docker image we'll build in this repo
+* lets you inject configuration settings from environment variables _without having to mount a `superset_config.py` from the host filesystem._ This is desireable when we want to reduce dependencies at deploy time.
+It does this by building `docker/pythonpath/superset_config.py` into the image itself, and adding it to the image's `PYTHONPATH`.
+* adds OAuth authentication (more on this below), including building in the required `Authlib` python package.

 ### Docker build